jasonphillips/word2vec-stream/README.md

 Word2vec models are typically distributed as massive binary files (for instance, the [standard GoogleNews set](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit) is several gigs once unzipped).
 In some cases, you may wish to process these models and persist all or part of their contents to a database or other source, without hitting the considerable memory usage needed to read it all into memory at once.

-This tiny library is merely a handy function that parses the binary format and offers a readable stream of objects containing the word and the value (array of vectors).
+This tiny library is merely a handy function that parses the binary format and offers a readable stream of objects containing the word and the value (vector array).

 ## Usage